pocc/tshark.dev/content/setup/about.md

 Most existing documentation on Wireshark focuses on the GUI.
 Wireshark's CLI is just as good for most tasks and far better for scripting.
 This guide's focus is tshark for these reasons.

 <a href="/setup/install"><img src="/images/tshark_example_welcome.png" style="width:61%" alt="Tshark Example"></a>

+## How Is This Different from Wireshark Docs?

+Most Wireshark documentation focuses on the GUI.
+In its many forms, it spans two Wireshark guides, multiple forums, a wiki, man pages, developer email chains, etc. That is not to say the existing documentation is not good.
+You will find what you are looking for eventually.

+Being outside of the Wireshark project allows this website to cover topics that are external to it.
+Depending on the article, this can vary from scripting with bash or example usage of other programs.
+Tshark.dev and Wireshark docs are related but differ in their scopes.